howardzzhang/nfl_survivor_optimize/README.md

 ### Discussion
 Predictions are only as good as ELO system; lots of underlying parameters that I rely on based on 538, including their update rate, home field advantage, and quarterback adjustment

 Are predicted win probabilities $p_{w',w,t}$ correct?
 One would probably want to simulate the games and subsequent elo updates.
-It is unclear how 1) to generate score differences that matter for elo updates, 2) include these simulations in a optimization problem (e.g., would one take the average of $ p_{w',w,t} $ over all simulations?)
+It is unclear how 1) to generate score differences that matter for elo updates, 2) include these simulations in a optimization problem (e.g., would one take the average of $p_{w',w,t}$ over all simulations?)